HafsaI/react-bank/README.md

 3. [Build](https://github.com/geektrust/coding-problem-artefacts/blob/master/NodeJS/README.md)

 #### Input Handler Class
-- It parses the user input and calls relevant methods from the Portfolio class to update it according to user commands
+- It parses the user input and calls relevant methods from the Portfolio class.

 #### Portfolio Class
-- The constructor initializes attributes and sets desired weights according to the initial allocations
+- The constructor initializes attributes and sets desired weights according to the initial allocations.
-- SIP
+- Sets fixed payments (SIP) for each of the three funds.
-- Calculates Monthly Balance
+- Calculates Monthly Balance by adding fixed amounts and monthly change.
+- Rebalances portfolio for months of June and August.
-- Balance and Rebalance
+- Returns appropriate results for Balance and Rebalance commands.

 ## Assumptions

 #### From Problem Statement

-1. The money allocated in equity, debt and gold funds.
-2. Monthly SIP payments.
-3. Monthly change rate (loss or growth) for each type of fund.
+1. Balances are always floored to the nearest integers.
+2. The rebalancing happens on the 6th (June) and 12th (December) month.
+3. The allocation always happens from January, and SIP from February.

 #### Additional Assumptions Made